schaars/simple-web-server/evaluation/README.md

 The following figure shows the throughput (in terms of served requests per second) for both implementation as a function of the number of clients.
 We observe that, up to 32 clients, both implementation provide the same performance.
 Moreover, the C implementation performance increases almost linearly, for a peak throughput of 12.2kreq/s, while the Rust implementation peak throughput is reached with only 48 clients, for a throughput of 3.6kreq/s.
-Finally, the C implementation outerpforms the Rust implementation by a factor of 3.4.
+Finally, the C implementation outperforms the Rust implementation by a factor of 3.4.

 One difference between both implementation is the usage of mmap to read files.
 We suppose that the Rust bad performance could be related to not using mmap.
 As a consequence we run an experiment where the Rust web server does not read files on disk.
 Instead, it sends a pre-allocated vector of bytes to the client.
 We observe a small performance increase: from 3.6kreq/s to 4kreq/s (+11%).
 We conclude that the bad performance of the Rust web server is not (entirely) due to how files are read.

 On another experiment, we deactivate TCP No delay on the C server.
 The peak throughput is 11.5kreq/s.
 We conclude the bad performance of the Rust web server is not due to the absence of TCP No delay.
+We would like to look at Rust's internals in order to understand this performance difference.

 Throughput with requests of 100kiB